aurorascharff/aurorascharff.no/src/content/blog/dynamically-generating-app-icons-with-nextjs-app-router-and-nextpwa.md

 }
 ```

 It's up to you and the requirements of your project what you want to do here.
-You can do other things than just generate icons as well.
+You can do other dynamic things other than just generating icons as well.

 ## Result